Knee osteoarthritis

 Medicines

-If you can’t take NSAID creams, gels or tablets, or they don’t work for you, a GP may suggest you take paracetamol or prescribe weak opioids for you.
-This will only be for a short time – ask a GP for more information.
+If you can’t take NSAID creams, gels or tablets or if they don’t work for you, there are other options.
+Your GP may suggest you take paracetamol or prescribe weak opioids for you.
+This will only be for a short time – ask your GP for more information.

-Although many people take supplements that contain glucosamine or chondroitin to ease their symptoms, there is limited evidence that these work.
+Although many people take supplements that contain glucosamine or chondroitin to ease their symptoms, there’s limited evidence that these work.
 Ask your doctor if you’d like more advice about these.

 Surgery

 If you have osteoarthritis that causes severe pain or has a significant impact on your daily life, your doctor may suggest you have surgery.
-This will usually only be after you’ve tried the other treatments but they haven’t helped.
+This will usually be done only if other knee osteoarthritis treatments haven’t helped.

-There are different knee osteoarthritis operations, which include the following.
+There are different knee osteoarthritis operations, including the following.

 - Knee arthroscopy.
-This isn’t usually recommended for most people with osteoarthritis because it doesn’t tend to have much benefit and there are some side-effects .
-But your surgeon may suggest you have this keyhole surgery to remove injured parts such as meniscus (cartilage).
+This isn’t usually recommended for most people with osteoarthritis because it doesn’t tend to have much benefit and there are some side-effects.
+But your surgeon may suggest you have this keyhole surgery to remove injured parts such as your meniscus (cartilage).
 This is more likely if your knee has been locking.
+Or your surgeon may use another technique called microfracture to help develop new cartilage.

 - An osteotomy.
 In this procedure, your surgeon will cut and re-align your bone to avoid putting stress on the damaged part of your knee.
 This may be an option if you’re under 60.